 He fought in the War of 1812, serving as a First Lieutenant.
 Afterward, he was assigned to the western frontier and, in 1819, was a member of the expedition to explore the Yellowstone River in present-day Montana and Wyoming.
 During his travels, he kept extensive journals, including his interactions with Native Americans.

-In 1826, Kearny was appointed as the first commander of the new Jefferson Barracks in Missouri south of St. Louis.
-While stationed there, he was often invited to the nearby city, the center of fur trade, economics and politics of the region.
-By way of Meriwether Lewis Clark, Sr., he was invited as a guest of William Clark of the Lewis and Clark Expedition.
-During this time, Kearny met, courted and married Mary Radford, the stepdaughter of William Clark.
+In 1826, Kearny was appointed as the first commander of the new Jefferson Barracks in St. Louis, Missouri.
+During this time, Kearny met, courted, and married Mary Radford, the stepdaughter of William Clark of the famous Corps of Discovery Expedition.
 The couple had eleven children, of whom six died in childhood.